akashchoudhary436/crud-api-nodejs/README.md

 **Description:** This endpoint allows users to delete a specific nudge identified by its ID.

 **Success Response:** Returns a success message confirming the deletion.

-## How to Use

-1. Copy the entire Markdown code from the code block above.
-2. Create a new file named `README.md` in your project directory.
-3. Paste the code into the `README.md` file.
-4. Save the file.

-Now you have a complete and well-structured README for your Nudge API project in a single format!